-The HRA Business Plan is under much greater strain now than it was five years ago as it is no longer operating at significant revenue surpluses.
-The budgeted position for 2023/24 is a deficit of £3.098m and will rely on the use of the HRA's reserves.
-The main reasons for the deficits are:
+The HRA Business Plan is under greater strain now than it was five years ago as it is no longer operating at revenue surplus going forward in the longer term.
+The budgeted position for 2024/25 is a surplus of £0.650m and will rely on the use of the HRA's reserves beyond 2028/29.
+The main reasons for future deficits are:

-- the loss of income due to RtB stock losses - the loss of income due to the 4 year period of rent reductions - 7% cap on rent increases for 2023/24 whilst entering a period of investment into the housing stock - Significant borrowing costs - Significant cost challenges due to high inflation - 4.11.1 The table below provides a summary of its operating (surplus)/deficit for the three years including the proposed budget for 2023/24:
+- the loss of income due to RtB stock losses - the loss of income due to the 4 year period of rent reductions - 7% cap on rent increases for 2023/24 whilst entering a period of investment into the housing stock - Significant borrowing costs - Significant cost challenges due to high inflation - 4.11.1 The table below provides a summary of its operating (surplus)/deficit for the three years including the proposed budget for 2024/25: